anishgadani/NFJFin/README.md

 Copy the "img" and "fonts" folder to the assets directory of jellyfin install location.

 # Implimentation and Edit
-Copy the CSS code from the CSS.txt file to Dashboard -> Branding -> Custom CSS Code You are free to edit the project.
+Copy the CSS code from the CSS.txt file to Dashboard -> Branding -> Custom CSS Code. \ You are free to edit the project.